 - Bake in preheated oven for 30-35 minutes until a cake tester comes out clean.

-- Transfer cake to a rack where it can cool down for about 15 minutes before removing from the pan.
+- Transfer the cake to a rack where it can cool down for about 15 minutes before removing from the pan.

 Notes